Acrylic Machining: The Ultimate Guide for Beginners

 What is Acrylic Machining?

 Firstly, you need to know what is acrylic.
 Acrylic often goes by other names like Plexiglas, Lucite, and the acronym PMMA.
 PMMA abbreviates Polymethyl methacrylate, its core component chemicals.
 Polycarbonate and acrylic have some similarities.
-Click HERE to know the difference between polycarbonate and acrylic.
+Click HERE to learn the difference between polycarbonate and acrylic.

 Benefits and Advantages of Acrylic Machining